o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

    };

-For the Bronze release C-plane sections are expected to be provided by L1 pipeline.
-If 100% of RBs always allocated single element of RB map is expected to be allocated across all symbols.
-Dynamic RB allocation is performed base on C-plane configuration.
+C-plane sections are expected to be provided by the L1 pipeline.
+If 100% of the RBs are used they are always allocated as a single element RB map, that is expected to be allocated across all symbols.
+Dynamic RB allocation is performed based on C-plane configuration.

 The O-RAN library will require that the content of the PRB map should be sorted in increasing order of PRB first and then symbols.